dacxi/dacxi-coin-contract/README.md

 ### DXIToken

 DXIToken is a standard ERC20 and EIP2612 ( `permit()` ) functionality token.
 It's also a burnable token.
-Token holders can burn their tokens through `burn`.
+Token holders can burn their DXI through the `burn` method.

 It's initial supply is 10,000,000,000 DXI and has no supply cap in its launch.